bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ```
 ## Spending from Segwit Addresses

-All legacy transactions need to be signed with scriptSig, which are also included in
+All legacy transactions need to be signed with a scriptSig, which are also included in a
-transaction and then in blocks.
+transaction and therefore in the blocks that mine them.
 When using segwit addresses we won't use the same
-space for putting our signatures, scriptSig of inputs won't contain anything (Unless it's nested in P2SH).
+space for putting our signatures, so the scriptSig of inputs won't contain anything (Unless it's nested in P2SH).
-They will be appended to witness stack.
+Instead, they will be appended to witness stack.

-Spending from segwit addresses is as simple as regular addresses using bcoin API.
+Spending from segwit addresses is as simple as it is for regular addresses with the bcoin API.
-It will automatically allocate coins, construct scripts and sign.
+It will automatically allocate coins, construct scripts and sign the transaction for us.
-We will use `MTX.fund` for automatically generating change Output.
+We will use `MTX.fund` for automatically generating change output.

 To create and sign transactions "offline"(without going to chain db), we'll need:
-`prevTransaction Hash/Id`, `prevTransaction Vout/Index`, `Amount` and `Script`(Which
+`prevTransaction Hash/Id`, `prevTransaction Vout/Index`, `Amount` and `Script`(which
 can be constructed from Address).

 ### Spend from P2WPKH
-When you're spending from P2WPKH you need to put 2 things in Segwit stack: Signature
+When you're spending from P2WPKH you need to put 2 things in the Segwit stack: Signature
 and Public key.
 Bcoin will handle that for us.

 First let's grab the address, where we received transaction